solana-labs/solana/docs/src/developing/on-chain-programs/overview.md

-BPF provides an efficient [instruction set](https://github.com/iovisor/bpf-docs/blob/master/eBPF.md) that can be executed in a interpreted virtual machine or as efficient just-in-time compiled native instructions.
+BPF provides an efficient [instruction set](https://github.com/iovisor/bpf-docs/blob/master/eBPF.md) that can be executed in an interpreted virtual machine or as efficient just-in-time compiled native instructions.

 ## Memory map